What Is Rapid Cycling Bipolar Disorder, And How Do I Deal With It?

 Bipolar Type 1

 Bipolar type 1 is the most easily diagnosed form of bipolar disorder because episodes of mania and depression characterize it.
 Less than half of the people with bipolar disorder have type 1 bipolar.
 A diagnosis of bipolar disorder type 1 is usually made during an episode of mania so severe that it leads to hospitalization.

 Bipolar Type 2

 Rapid cycling bipolar in bipolar type 1 patients may be episodes of extreme mania, deep depression, or both.
 Rapid cycling bipolar in bipolar type 2 patients may present more like episodes of deep depression.
-People in rapid cycling bipolar are at higher risk of suicide and hospitalization.
+People with rapid cycling bipolar are at higher risk of suicide and hospitalization.

 Research studies have been done to try to identify what makes someone at risk of developing rapid cycling bipolar.
 They have found that rapid cycling is more likely to occur when the diagnosis of bipolar is made at or around the age of 17 or younger.
 Studies have also found that people with bipolar type 2 and women are more likely to develop rapid cycling bipolar.

 Of course, you only get limited time with your therapist, and you will need to be able to cope somewhat on your own at home.
 There are a lot of things you can do to try to cope with rapid cycling bipolar.
-One of the most important things you can do is any homework, exercises, or coping mechanisms that your therapist gives you during your appointments.
+One of the most important things you can do is do any homework, exercises, or coping mechanisms that your therapist gives you during your appointments.

-If you live alone and have depressive episodes such as with rapid cycling, you might consider having a circle of friends or family make routine visits.
+If you live alone and have depressive episodes, such as rapid cycling, you might consider having a circle of friends or family make routine visits.
 The company will help you feel better and keep you from feeling too lonely, while they can also help to negate the risk of suicide attempts.